n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier.md

 ## Node parameters

+**Input Prompt** defines the input to classify.
+This is usually an expression that references a field from the input items.
+For example, this could be `{{ $json.chatInput }}` if the input is a chat trigger.
+By default it references the `text` field.

-Add the categories that you want to classify your input as.
-By default the input field `chatInput` is used, but you can configure the field you want to use by changing the **Prompt**.
+**Categories**: Add the categories that you want to classify your input as.
 Categories have a name and a description.
 Use the description to tell the model what the category means.
 This is important if the meaning isn't obvious.
 You can add as many categories as you like.